mrachuta/fbwdbot/README.md

 ## Using

-1. To get Facebook user id (partner for conversation with bot), run command:
+1. To get Facebook user id (partner for conversation with bot), run command below and follow steps on screen.
+You will be able to print partner id or save them in configuration file.:
 ```
 python getpartnerid.py
 ```
-and follow steps on screen.
-You will be able to print partner id or save them in configuration file.
 2. Run main bot code:
 ```
 python bot.py